totalspectrum/spin2cpp/doc/general.md

   [ --lmm=xxx ]      use alternate LMM implementation for P1
            xxx = orig uses original flexspin LMM xxx = slow uses traditional (slow) LMM
-  [ --tabs=N ]       specifify number of spaces between tab stops (default 8)
+  [ --nostdlib ]     Do not check for include files in the standard place (../include relative to the flexspin binary) [ --tabs=N ]       specifify number of spaces between tab stops (default 8)
 ```